 - Go to chrome and enter chrome://settings in the address/search bar or just go to the top right corner and click on the three horizontal dots to open the Chrome menu.

-- Now, go to the settings and scroll down to the bottom.
-Click on the Advanced option.
+- Now, go to the settings and from the options available on left side click on advanced.

 After relaunching the chrome browser, enter chrome://gpu again in the address bar and check that Hardware acceleration starts appearing next to the items of Graphics Feature Status or not.